What Is Transitional Year Residency?

 What is transitional year residency?

 First, there are two types of intern years: transitional years and preliminary years.
-Transitional year is a more well-rounded experience where you rotate through specialties for short periods of time to gain exposure to many different fields of medicine.
+Transitional year is a more well-rounded experience in which you rotate through specialties for short periods of time to gain exposure to many different fields of medicine.
 It’s akin to your clerkship year in medical school.

 In contrast, preliminary year usually focuses on a specific area to gain more experience in a narrower field of practice.
 These programs tend to be for internal medicine, surgery, or pediatrics.
 Most people will align their preliminary year training with what their advanced residency would be (e.g., a medicine preliminary year if you’re pursuing neurology or a surgical intern year if you’re going into IR).